SirHeads/phoenix_hypervisor_scripts/phoenix_hypervisor_setup_drdevstral.txt

 # --- Main Execution ---
 main() {
     local container_id="$1"
     if [[ -z "$container_id" ]]; then
-        # Use log function if available, else echo
         if declare -f log_error > /dev/null 2>&1; then
             log_error "phoenix_hypervisor_setup_drdevstral.sh: Container ID must be provided as an argument" else